Lumi-Script/YTS-To-Torbox/README.md

 ## Notes
-- Torbox has implemented a stated limit of 60/hour for adding torrents, I find this is actually closer to 300.
+- Torbox has implemented a stated limit of 60/hour for adding torrents which aren't cached, I'm oddly seeing this limit applied to this script too.
 - Given this, this script can take literally a week to run.
 Use screen or similar to run in the background.